XVIIarcano/Galileo-Microscope/README.md

 - A basic lighting module with its own light source, external power and a dimmer knob...
 - A less basic lighting module with the possibility to mount light modifiers like a condenser and an iris.
 - Either a stage or standoff solution to integrate a reflected light source ("light from above" in plain english)
-- Fine focusing on the optical group
+- Fine focusing on the optical group, or a finer pitch option for the threads, or both!
 - A better phone holder
 - A blank floor/roof and blank "ring" modules to make it easier to experimenting and do one-offs (yes, it is a low hanging fruit)